 You often hear that humans are ‘killing the planet’.
 We-re not – the earth will continue to spin, with its oceans, volcanoes and hydrological / meteorological systems.
 Nothing we do can change that.
-It’s not our planet, but the ecology of our planet that’s being damaged – nature, in other words.
-And as nature / ecology is what keeps us healthy, and ultimately keeps us alive, if we damage nature we damage ourselves.
+It’s not our planet, but the biosphere of our planet that’s being damaged – nature, in other words.
+And as nature is what keeps us healthy, and ultimately keeps us alive, if we damage nature we damage ourselves.

 How are we damaging it?
 Global warming is the most widely-known way – there’s no (sensible) debate any more about global warming and its anthropogenic nature.
 We just have to listen to climate scientists.
 Then there’s soil erosion: for a species that requires healthy soil to grow most of its food, it’s not wise to continue to erode soil at 10-40 times the natural rate.
 There’s also the release of plastics and nanomaterials; pollution – i.e. the release of toxic substances; ocean acidification; the introduction of invasive species; water depletion and the direct removal of natural habitat for agriculture, cities, roads, ports, airports, golf courses etc.

 But the cumulative effect of these problems is an erosion of nature.
 Are you old enough to remember driving on a summer evening in the 20th century?
 You probably had to stop every now and then to wipe away the enormous number of bugs that had splatted onto your windscreen.
 That doesn’t happen now.
 A recent study covering 63 nature reserves in Germany over 27 years shows an 75% drop in flying insect numbers.
 This has been nicknamed ‘insectageddon’, but of course it’s not just insects.